HelloChatterbox/dev_documentation/docs/skill-development/skill-structure/lifecycle-methods.md

 - `converse` is only called for currently active skills
 - core manages active skills (permission to converse)
-  - an active skill is a `skill that returned True in converse method or triggered an intent`
+  - an active skill is a skill that `returned True in converse` method, `triggered an intent` or `returned True in a fallback query`
   - the active skill list is ordered by activation timestamp
   - a skill is deactivated if "activate" is not called for 5 minutes (user abandoned interaction)
 - skills can request to be activated